Child Protection and Safeguarding

 - Ensuring that parents are aware of the school’s commitment to this work.

 Our Designated Safeguarding Lead is Mrs Crosse.

-We also have three Deputy Designated Safeguarding Leads in school.
+We also have four Deputy Designated Safeguarding Leads in school.
 These are:

 The Designated Safeguarding Person has a responsibility at both a strategic level within the academy and on a day to day basis.